RohitkuDwivedi/training_docker/README.md

-## DOCKER SESSION

-1what is docker??? why docker???
+# what is docker??? why docker???
     Docker enables you to separate your applications from your infrastructure so you can deliver software quickly. loosely isolated